gjheij/fmriproc/doc/source/configuration.rst

 Nighres is a Python package for processing of high-resolution neuroimaging data.
 It developed out of CBS High-Res Brain Processing Tools and aims to make those tools easier to install, use and extend.
 Nighres now includes new functions from the IMCN imaging toolkit.
-Because of its dependency on Java, it requires a slightly more exotic installation.
+Because of its dependency on Java, it requires a slightly more exotic installation (and I haven't managed to get it to work on MacOS, yet).

 Start with cloning the repository: